khanrc/tf.gans-comparison/README.md

 Second row (50k, 30k) indicates each training iteration.

-Higher learning rate for generator makes better results.
-I used G_lr=1e-3 and D_lr=2e-4 which is the same as the paper suggested.
+Higher learning rate (1e-3) for generator made better results.
 In this case, however, the generator has been collapsed sometimes due to its large learning rate.
-Lowering both learning rate can bring stability like https://ajolicoeur.wordpress.com/cats/ in which suggested D_lr=5e-5 and G_lr=2e-4.
+Lowering both learning rate may bring stability like https://ajolicoeur.wordpress.com/cats/ in which suggested D_lr=5e-5 and G_lr=2e-4.

 ### EBGAN

 Zhao, Junbo, Michael Mathieu, and Yann LeCun.
 "Energy-based generative adversarial network." arXiv preprint arXiv:1609.03126 (2016).

-- I like energy concept, so this paper is very interesting
+- I like energy concept, so this paper is very interesting for me :)
-  - But there is a criticism that EBGAN is not a more energy-based model: [Are Energy-Based GANs any more energy-based than normal GANs?](http://www.inference.vc/are-energy-based-gans-actually-energy-based/)
+  - But there is criticism: [Are Energy-Based GANs any more energy-based than normal GANs?](http://www.inference.vc/are-energy-based-gans-actually-energy-based/)
 - Anyway, the energy concept and autoencoder based loss function are very impressive, and the results are also good
 - But I have a question for Pulling-away Term (PT), which prevents mode-collapse.
-This is the same idea with minibatch discrimination (T. Salimans et al. Improved techniques for training gans, NIPS 2016).
+This is the same idea as minibatch discrimination (T. Salimans et al).
 - Theoretically, the role of PT is to prevent mode-collapse